The genuine BTTray.exe file is a software component of Broadcom Bluetooth by Broadcom.

 BTTray.exe is not a Windows system file.
 The process can be removed using the Control Panel's Add\Remove programs applet.
 BTTray.exe is able to record keyboard inputs.
 The program has no visible window.
 BTTray.exe is able to monitor applications.
 Therefore the technical security rating is 47% dangerous, however you should also read the user reviews.

 External information from Paul Collins:

 A clean and tidy computer is the key requirement for avoiding problems with BTTray.
-This means running a scan for malware, cleaning your hard drive using cleanmgr and sfc /scannow, uninstalling programs that you no longer need, checking for Autostart programs (using msconfig) and enabling Windows' 5Automatic Update.
+This means running a scan for malware, cleaning your hard drive using 1cleanmgr and 2sfc /scannow, 3uninstalling programs that you no longer need, checking for Autostart programs (using 4msconfig) and enabling Windows' 5Automatic Update.
 Always remember to perform periodic backups, or at least to set restore points.

 Should you experience an actual problem, try to recall the last thing you did, or the last thing you installed before the problem appeared for the first time.
-Use the resmon command to identify the processes that are causing your problem.
-Even for serious problems, rather than reinstalling Windows, you are better off doing a repair of your installation, or in the case of Windows 8, executing the DISM.exe /Online /Cleanup-image /Restorehealth command.
+Use the 6resmon command to identify the processes that are causing your problem.
+Even for serious problems, rather than reinstalling Windows, you are better off repairing of your installation or, for Windows 8 and later versions, executing the 7DISM.exe /Online /Cleanup-image /Restorehealth command.
 This allows you to repair the operating system without losing data.

 To help you analyze the BTTray.exe process on your computer, the following programs have proven to be helpful: ASecurity Task Manager displays all running Windows tasks, including embedded hidden processes, such as keyboard and browser monitoring or Autostart entries.
 A unique security risk rating indicates the likelihood of the process being potential spyware, malware or a Trojan.
-Malwarebytes Anti-Malware detects and removes sleeping spyware, adware, Trojans, keyloggers, malware and trackers from your hard drive.
+BMalwarebytes Anti-Malware detects and removes sleeping spyware, adware, Trojans, keyloggers, malware and trackers from your hard drive.